Corentin Moutet: 2021: Career-high ranking in top 70

-2022: US Open fourth round, FFT expulsion, Masters third round, top 60
+2022: US Open fourth round, FFT expulsion, top 60 debut

 At the Adelaide International 1 tournament on 5 January 2022, Moutet was disqualified for swearing at the chair umpire immediately after he had lost the second set of his second-round match against Laslo Đere.
-As of result of Moutet's disqualification, Đere was awarded a walkover 4-6, 7-5 win and a passage into the quarterfinals.
-Moutet enjoyed a fine run in his next tournament (the Adelaide International 2), winning two qualifying and three main draw matches to reach the semifinals, where he was defeated by his unseeded countryman Arthur Rinderknech 1-6, 3-6.
+As of result of Moutet's disqualification, Đere was awarded a walkover 4–6, 7–5 win and a passage into the quarterfinals.
+Moutet enjoyed a fine run in his next tournament (the Adelaide International 2), winning two qualifying and three main draw matches to reach the semifinals, where he was defeated by his unseeded countryman Arthur Rinderknech 1–6, 3–6.

-At the 2022 Australian Open Moutet defeated a wildcard, compatriot Lucas Pouille in the first round before losing to Sebastian Korda in the second round in a five-set match which ended in a super tiebreak in the fifth set.
+At the 2022 Australian Open Moutet defeated wildcard and compatriot Lucas Pouille in the first round before losing to Sebastian Korda in the second round in a five-set match that ended in a super tiebreak in the fifth set.

 In May, Moutet was awarded a wildcard into the singles main draw of the 2022 French Open, where he defeated Stanislas Wawrinka in the first round before losing to Rafael Nadal in the second round.

 Ranked world No. 112 at the US Open, Moutet entered the singles main draw as a lucky loser.
 In the first round, he defeated Stanislas Wawrinka (who retired after losing the first two sets) to register a 3-0 head-to-head record against the 2016 US Open champion.
 Next he defeated 21st seed Botic van de Zandschulp to move onto the singles third round for the second time (the first was in 2020) at this Major.
-He went one step further defeating Pedro Cachín to move into a Grand Slam fourth round for the first time in his career and making history by becoming the first male lucky loser to reach the fourth round at this Grand Slam and the first to do so at any Grand Slam since Stéphane Robert at the 2014 Australian Open.
+He went one step further defeating Pedro Cachin to move into a Grand Slam fourth round for the first time in his career and making history by becoming the first male lucky loser to reach the fourth round at this Grand Slam and the first to do so at any Grand Slam since Stéphane Robert at the 2014 Australian Open.
 He lost his fourth round match to Casper Ruud in four sets.
 As a result of his good performance at the US Open, he moved close to 30 places up the ATP singles rankings to world No. 84 on 12 September 2022.

 In September, he won the ATP Challenger Tour Szczecin Open singles title, defeating Dennis Novak in the final.
 He reached a career-high ATP singles rankings of world No. 64 on 19 September 2022.

-On October 4, Moutet was hit with a fine of 10,000 euros by the ATP, following his scuffle on the court with Adrian Andreev that happened immediately after Moutet had lost his second round match against Andreev at the Open d'Orléans.
-The umpire had to intervene to separate the two players.
+On October 4, Moutet was fined 10,000 euros by the ATP following his scuffle on the court with Adrian Andreev immediately after Moutet lost his second-round match against Andreev at the Open d'Orléans.
+The umpire had to intervene to separate the players.